-If you have small white bumps on your face that aren’t red and inflamed, but are still creating texture on your skin, you are probably experiencing closed comedones—also known as whiteheads.
+If you have small white bumps on your face that aren’t red and inflamed, but are still creating texture on your skin, you are probably dealing with closed comedones—also known as whiteheads.

-Closed comedones are pimples in their earliest stage, small skin-colored or white bumps on the skin’s surface that refuse to be popped.
+Closed comedones are the lowest grade of pimple, small skin-colored or white bumps on the skin’s surface that are fully sealed without an open head.
 They have a way of getting under your skin literally and metaphorically.
 Keep reading to learn more about these small bumps and how to treat them.

 What Are Closed Comedones?